Why I Cried During a Prawning Session

 I don’t normally write about things like preventing animal cruelty and feeling compassion for animals on PE (even though I feel that way), but I thought this experience is a nice chance to share this message with all of you.

 I talk a fair bit about showing compassion for humans on the blog, but truth is, compassion isn’t limited to just humans: it’s a universal quality that extends to animals and other beings too.
-I believe quite a few readers here on PE are animal lovers: just to name a few long-time readers, reader Susan has a dog named Cody, Sharon recently got a new pup named Pepper, while Laurel has a horse (you can see her horse in her PE forum avatar, even!).
+I believe quite a few readers here on PE are animal lovers: just to name a few long-time readers, reader Susan has a dog named Cody, Sharon recently got a new pup named Pepper, while Laurel has a horse.

 I myself don’t have any pets (years of rearing fish and tortoises when young made me realize that I should not have a pet unless I’m 100% sure I can create an environment where it can thrive and live a long life).
 Maybe in the future I’ll have a pup or cat, but I don’t see it happening soon since I’m not ready for that kind of commitment yet.

 Maybe as we continue to live a life of excellence and care for humans, we should also think about how be more compassionate towards other living beings too.
-This may not come in the form of switching to a fully plant-based diet (I don’t necessarily advocate for veg*nism anyway, but for people to eat whatever they want and feel is best for their body), but it can come in the form of:
+This may not come in the form of switching to a fully plant-based diet, but in the form of: